albertbregonia/Pion-Broadcast-Example/README.md

 This repository serves as an example/template for creating a WebRTC based Web Application.

-This is the format I usually follow and I will use this repository as a boilerplate to constantly `git clone` when testing new ideas for projects that use [Pion WebRTC](https://github.com/pion/webrtc) in Golang.
+This is the format I usually follow and I will use this repository as a boilerplate to constantly `git clone` when testing new ideas for projects that use [pion/webrtc](https://github.com/pion/webrtc) in Golang.
 A lot of this setup is usually very tedious and  that is why I have organized everything into a manner that will be easily debuggable and allow me to get to production faster.